baptistecdr/release-firefox-addon/README.md

       addon-path: "path/to/your/addon.zip"
       auth-api-issuer: ${{ secrets.AUTH_API_ISSUER }}
       auth-api-secret: ${{ secrets.AUTH_API_SECRET }}
+      release-note: |
+        This is the first version of the add-on.
 ```

 The `auth-api-issuer` and `auth-api-secret` are used to authenticate with the AMO API with JWT token.
 You can get